careydevelopment/YouTubeDownloader/README.md

-# ForEach
+# YouTubeDownloader
-Shows how to use forEach in Java 8
+Shows how to download YouTube videos in Java.

-To see the code in action, just run the PrintCustomers class.
-If you're in Eclipse, just right-click on that class, select "Run As..." and select "Java Application."
+To see the code in action, just run the YouTubeDirectDownload or YouTubeManagedDownload class.
+If you're in Eclipse, just right-click on the class, select "Run As..." and select "Java Application."